craftninja/address_book_server/README.md

         ```

         Follow the failing tests to implement the proper code.
 Run rake db:migrate to create a schema even though we don't have a migration yet, Rails will want a basic schema.
+1. Change port so client can have 3000
+    * Search for the port 3000 and change it to 3000.
+Restart server and make sure server and client are still happy